Towards Verifying Nonlinear Integer Arithmetic: Array Multipliers

 \paragraph{Size Bound}

-There are less than $n$ cuts.
-Each cut belongs to one of up to $n$ branches for the carry variables in $L_{x+1}$ and holds an assignment to at most $6 \log n$ variables so there are at most $n^7$ initial nodes for each cut.
-Each of these nodes propagates for $O(\log n)$ steps to get to the next cut, so our branching program has size $O(n^7 \log n)$.
+Each cut belongs to one of up to $n$ branches for the carry variables in $L^{x+1}$ and holds an assignment to at most $7 \log n$ variables so there are at most $n^8$ initial nodes for each cut.
+Each of these nodes propagates for $O(\log n)$ steps to get to the next cut, so our branching program has size $O(n^9 \log n)$. \end{proof}